 Monitoring Apache Tomcat with Applications Manager

 You can start monitoring Tomcat easily in ManageEngine Applications Manager.
-Make sure that Manager is running in your Tomcat environment and configure necessary user permissions and you will be able to monitor your Tomcat application servers on the go.
-The tool uses JMX mode for bundled servers and API/URL mode for remote servers to collect the server data, just to make monitoring seamless.
+Make sure that Manager is running in your Tomcat environment and configure necessary user permissions and you will be able to start on Tomcat application monitoring at a go.
+The Tomcat monitor uses JMX mode for bundled servers and API/URL mode for remote servers to collect the server data, just to make monitoring seamless.

-Applications Manager helps admins to leverage the latest technologies with its feature rich console, and helps them improve Tomcat server efficiency.
-Here’s how our customers benefit from the tool.
+Applications Manager helps admins with Apache Tomcat Monitoring through its feature rich console, and helps them improve Tomcat server efficiency.
+Here’s how our customers benefit from the Tomcat monitoring tool.

-1. Unparalleled visibility: Applications Manager enables admins to track KPIs like resource utilization, request traffic, and response time, as well as detect memory leaks and help combat performance issues in real time.
+1. Unparalleled visibility: Applications Manager’s Apache Tomcat monitor enables admins to track KPIs like resource utilization, request traffic, and response time, as well as detect memory leaks and help combat performance issues in real time.
 The tool helps IT admins unlock code-level visibility which assists in pinpointing the root cause of issues efficiently.
 This makes troubleshooting easier, keeping the mean time to repair at bay.

 2. Unified interface: Applications Manager features functional and customizable dashboards that make it easy for the admins to navigate through the infrastructure.
 IT admins can keep tabs on multiple key performance metrics, study heat maps, and access alarm data across multiple applications from a single screen as well as sort the dashboard according to their requirements.